Fenris42/2D_Platformer_Experiment/README.md

 # 2D_Platformer_Experiment
- Testing out a Platformer in Unity
+Sandbox for testing out a platformer in Unity and experimenting with various objects and systems